garrandall/popular-music-data/tracks/she-did-it-eric-carmen.md

 I set to sea on a ship called Emptiness
 Cast away on the Island of Loneliness
 Looking for love
-Ooh, and I was looking for love
+Oh, and I was looking for love

 You know I, I didn't think she could hear my S.O.S.
 But she appeared like an angel of tenderness